These 10 states have the most affordable housing markets, report finds - NewsBreak

 While the markets in these states are more affordable, they’re still competitive for buyers.

 Realtors from West Virginia, Kansas, Oklahoma, and Mississippi say buying a home isn’t necessarily easier in their states.
-The market is as hot as ever, with the demand up and listings getting multiple offers.Paper shortage causes Oklahoma car title delay
+The market is as hot as ever, with the demand up and listings getting multiple offers.Here are the states where housing prices are rising fastest

 It’s unclear whether relief will be coming anytime soon for home buyers in these states and throughout the country.